abdeldev007/Dream_Interpretation_Arabic/README.md

  [Download the apk file : google drive](https://drive.google.com/file/d/1ES7SnvRRlempNeJIPJ1telfzT0M4P7Z3/view?usp=sharing)

-this is a very simple app that o made while i learn about SQLite and listView admobe ads are integrated so feel free to reskin the app and use it :D sharing is caring it has a simple fine design(i believe ) and also i integrated Admobe and Facebook audience to it .
+this is a very simple app that o made while i learn about SQLite and ListView + ViewPager

+admobe ads are integrated so feel free to reskin the app and use it :D sharing is caring

+it has a simple fine design(i believe ) and also i integrated Admobe and Facebook audience to it .